johnlpage/MongoSyphon/README.md

 ### Pushing transformation work  to SQL

 All the previous examples have used simple SQL statements against a single database.
 The reason the JOIN operations have not been pushed ot the underlying database is that there is rarely a good and efficient way to do that for a 1 to Many relationship.
-You either have to retrieve repeated columns for many rows or use somethign like MySQL's **GROUP_CONCAT** function and then parse a text string.
+You either have to retrieve repeated columns for many rows or use something like MySQL's **GROUP_CONCAT** function and then parse a text string.

 For Many to Many and One to One relationships, sometimes it is better to push some logic into the SQL query and MongoSyphon imploses no limits on this other than your own SQL abilities.